ErrorTzy/writings/papers/WS_Draft.md

 The essential feature of definitions (and explanations) is that they are inherently *asymmetric*: nothing can define itself, and if $A$ is defined by $B$, then $B$ cannot be defined by $A$.
 However, this only applies to "real definitions," not "nominal definitions."
 For example, we may nominally define "A is on the left side of B" by "B is on the right side of A," and define "B is on the right side of A" by "A is on the left side of B." In fact, this kind of circularity probably appears occasionally when terms are defined in the dictionary.

 Given this distinction, we cannot say that any definition in our language establishes fundamentality.
 Only the "real" ones trace fundamentality.
 The same principle applies to explanation.
 Although grounding relations are explanatory, they are not explanation relations per se.
 Explanation is (in)famously context-sensitive (==citation to van Fraassen, Kitcher==).
 It depends on things such as what we're emphasizing, and what interests our audience.
 Grounding relations, by contrast, are intended to be worldly, "objectively objective", and context-independent.
 Since they are separate, only "real" explanation can trace fundamentality.
 This leads neo-Aristotelians to embrace *sometimes-ism* about explanation or definition.
+## Objective Metaphysical Privilege

 Now we can clearly see the issue.
 Neo-Carnapians are arguing for a general form of *always-ism*, which would naturally includes the *always-ism about explanation or definition*.
 The pressure that the neo-Carnapian argument would put on the neo-Aristotelians' *sometimes-ism* is that, what makes some definition or explanation privileged so that they get to trace fundamentality, but the other doesn't?

 I will later defend sometimes-ism against always-ism.
 In fact, the *general form of always-ism* is already under pressure.
 In the previous paragraph, I constructed an exotic toy model that satisfies "Superman is Clark Kent".
 According to always-ism, there is no problem with this model.
 Something already seems wrong. ==I later address this problem.
 Will I?== But for now I will ignore these problems, put on the hat of neo-Carnapians and explain why the neo-Aristotelians did not give any satisfying answer.

-In the following three sections, I will leave aside the neo-Quinean-flavored view that, fundamentality is established by fallible epistemology determined by the best theory of fundamentality that has the most pragmatic virtues like simplicity, elegance and explanatory power.
+In the following three sections, I will leave aside the neo-Quinean-flavored view.
+This view establish fundamentality by pragmatic epistemology, i.e. the fact is determined by the best system that has the most pragmatic virtues like simplicity, elegance and explanatory power.
 I argue against this view in the second part of this paper.
-In the next three sections, I attack the view that, we can objectively establish an absolute account of fundamentality that does not lead to semantic variance.
+In the next three sections, I attack the non-pragmatic neo-Aristotlian view that, we can objectively establish an absolute account of fundamentality that does not lead to semantic variance.

 ### Naturalness